 Even if you are happy with your current energy provider, it is worthwhile comparing their service against others in your new suburb.
-To kick off your search, try Mozo's free energy comparison tool - just type in your new postcode and we'll show you the providers and plans available in your new area.
+To kick off your search, try Mozo's free energy comparison tool - it's an easier way to compare some of the plans available in your area.

 Some of the features you can watch out for while comparing gas and electricity providers are:

 Conditional discounts: Many energy providers have plans that will offer discounts if you meet certain conditions, for instance, if you pay your bill on time.
 It is very important when choosing a new plan that you take this into consideration because the tariff on a discounted plan may be higher than on a standard plan.
 So if you only pay your bill on time some of the time you might end up paying more on a discounted plan than if you had chosen the standard plan.

 Renewable energy: If you're looking for a way to do your bit for the environment and support the renewable energy industry in Australia, there are a number of green energy plans that you can pick from.
 Most energy providers these days offer plans that let you buy some or all of your energy needs from renewable sources.
 You can read more about this in our renewable energy guide.

 Payment options: Whether you want to make your payments online, through direct debit, phone banking or in person, check if your provider gives you the flexibility to choose how to pay your bills.

 Billing cycles: Most energy providers bill in quarterly cycles which for some people makes household budgeting hard.
 There is an option to split the cost so that you get monthly or fortnightly bills.
 This is called bill smoothing.